dave-honig/Boardgames_Excel_Project/README_Detailed_Steps.md

    1. The next goal is to split this column into columns with one mechanic per column.
    2. Then create a single column with them all listed.
 1. Within the Power Query Editor the "Top_Games" query was references creating a new query named "Top_Games_Mechanics."
-2. Most of the columns are not needed so columns "ID", "Rating Average" and "Mechanics" were selected and "Remove Other Columns" cleaned up the query.
+2. Most of the columns are not needed so columns "ID", "Game Rating" and "Mechanics" were selected and "Remove Other Columns" cleaned up the query.
 3. Cleaning up the data, 27 games were found with no mechanic listed.
    1. Blank cells were replaced with "None Listed"
 4. "Split Columns by Delimiter" is very similar to "Text to Columns" but with a few more options.